 Tumblr is free to sign up for and use.
 You don’t have to pay for any of the basic features, like creating a blog, posting content or reposting someone else’s content.
 The only thing you may end up spending money on is if you find a custom theme for your blog that you want to purchase.
 Otherwise, it’s all free!

-On the other hand, some negative aspects of Tumblr are that it has limited search features, so unless content is tagged with a particular word, you probably won’t be able to find it.
-Tumblr is also very much geared towards younger generations, so if you’re a little older you might not find very much content that will interest you.
+On the other hand, some negative aspects of the blogging website are that it has limited search features, so unless content is tagged with a particular word, you probably won’t be able to find it.
+It is also very much geared towards younger generations, so if you’re a little older you might not find very much content that will interest you.

 Tumblr is a great website to try out if you’re new to online journaling or blogging.
 It’s free to sign up for and the interface is very straightforward.
-However, maybe Tumblr just isn’t right for you.
+However, maybe just isn’t right for you.
 Luckily, there are some other websites like Tumblr that may be better for your needs.
 If you’re looking for a site that’s a little fancier and has more advanced features, try out Wordpress.com, Wix.com, or Weebly.com.
-Some other great (and free) online journaling sites you might enjoy include Blogger.com and Soup.io.
+Another great (and free) online journaling site you might enjoy is Blogger.com.

 Check out our sites like Tumblr article to learn more about all of these alternatives.